- Application Steps

 - In order to alleviate the cost and logistics of applying, please do not send transcripts in with your application; they will not be reviewed.
 CWRU graduates do not need to send official transcripts, we can verify your information in SIS - please only upload an unofficial transcript to the application for review.

-- International Students: Documents in languages other than English must be accompanied by certified scanned translations in English and/or a WES Evaluation.
+- International Students: Documents in languages other than English must be accompanied by certified scanned translations in English and/or a course-by-course credential evaluation from an organization such as WES or SpanTran.

 - International applicants whose first language is not English must demonstrate English proficiency.
 Minimum language scores to gain admission are below; we do not offer conditional admission to applicants who do not meet the minimum language scores or qualify for an education waiver.